lucasstarsz/fxdex/README.md

 # FXDex

-FXDex is a project designed for easy access to information about pokemon as they appear throughout the many mainstream pokemon games.
+FXDex is a project designed for easy access to information about Pokémon as they appear throughout the many mainstream pokemon games.

 > [!WARNING]
 > This project is still **in heavy development.** Features can and will change at any time, until a versioning cycle is defined.